Ceasefires: Transitioning from Violent Conflict

-In this theme we consider how violent activity during a peace process, operates as tool for pressing claims for inclusion or ensuring exclusion of others.
+How is violence and coercion used as tool for pressing claims for inclusion or ensuring exclusion of others?
 Political settlement analysis tends to understand violence / conflict as a tool used to coerce those outside the settlement to adhere to the rules of the game, or as a means by which those outside the settlement try to disrupt or re-organise the political settlement.
+However, our research suggests that conflict and the threat of violence is an ongoing part of the bargaining of the political settlement, rather than a pre-settlement condition or symptom.
+We examine how state and non-state actors use violent conflict to attain credibility, legitimacy and exercise public authority, and we examine how armed actors move in and out of violence.
+More…

 - What is the relationship between violent armed conflict and political bargaining processes?